 OLL is a simple application for keeping a One Line Log.

 One line logs can be useful for many things.
-I have used them to track how much time I am spending on projects at work - after logging activities for a while I could see how much time I had spent on different tasks.
-I have also used a one line log for tracking runs; using the log I could see more clearly where I first noticed an injury and how long I had it.
+When I am asked "What have you been working on?"
+I can quickly check.
+I have also used a one line log for tracking running: using the log I could see more clearly where I first noticed an injury and how long I had it.

 You can also use one line logs for various other tasks including recording notes on phone conversations or meetings, capturing ideas, recording reminders for a todo list, etc.